banderas328/python_files_crypt/readme.txt

    here you can add ONLY!!!
 16 characters strings line by line. or 48 characters . not 15,27,31 etc. only 16 or 48 characters length.

-i  think its not necessary to write a manual. i think it is  easy enough to use. but if you have some questions you can send your questions to banderas328@yandex.ru remember, the  project is 100% free . but i will be  happy if you donate some bitcoins to my wallet 33bkk1PoiU7C1eAzQtKeznRTwo6pfyCjKg
+i  think its not necessary to write a manual. i think it is  easy enough to use. but if you have some questions you can send your questions to banderas328@yandex.ru remember

 i promise every donation will update project and add some nice to have features, and some black rum with cigars :). but you can also send me an email and ask to add this feature for free :)